tuannguyen7/pmyn/README.md

 # Getting started
 ## Datatypes
-There are 3 datatypes in Pmyn:
+There are 4 datatypes in Pmyn:
-1. Numbers
+1. Integers

-   Numbers are all represented as float value in Pmyn.
+   Integers are like: 1, 230, 444.

+2. Decimals

+   Decimals are like: 2.0, 4.0, 333.2.

-2. Strings
+3. Strings

    Strings are enclosed in double\-quotes or single-quotes.
 Examples: `"text 1"`, `"string 2"`, `'single-quoutes string'`.

-3. Booleans
+4. Booleans

    Booleans can be one of `true` or `false`.